-- Sited in suitable soils and groundwater conditions, with a loading rate not exceeding 3.0 litres/m2/day. - A 50% 'reserve area' for future use i.e. malfunctions or additional bedrooms. - Have at least 20m separation distance between neighbouring disposal fields. - Located no closer than 1.5m from any property boundary. - Located with buffers of not less than 20m to any river, lake, natural wetland or artificial water course or the coastal marine area. - The underside of the disposal bed is to be not less than 900mm above the highest water table. - In a designated area free from slopes over 18 degrees (3 horizontal 1 vertical). - Maximum discharge to land not to exceed 2,000 litres/day per disposal field. - Or an approved design for the effluent fields based on soil type and other considerations as detailed in Horizons Regional Council's manual for On-Site Wastewater Design and Management.
+- Sited in suitable soils and groundwater conditions, with a loading rate not exceeding 3.0 litres/m2/day. - A 50% 'reserve area' for future use i.e. malfunctions or additional bedrooms. - . - Located no closer than 1.5m from any property boundary. - Located with buffers of not less than 20m to any river, lake, natural wetland or artificial water course or the coastal marine area. - The underside of the disposal bed is to be not less than 900mm above the highest water table. - In a designated area free from slopes over 18 degrees (3 horizontal 1 vertical). - Maximum discharge to land not to exceed 2,000 litres/day per disposal field. - Or an approved design for the effluent fields based on soil type and other considerations as detailed in Horizons Regional Council's Manual for On-Site Wastewater Systems Design and Management.